 - Move your Ring device closer to the router if possible.
 The ideal distance between a router and Ring device is under 6 metres.

 - If your wifi router has an adjustable antenna, try pointing it in various directions.

 - Consider upgrading to a new router, especially if yours is more than a few years old.

 - Trace the path from your router to your Ring device.
 If there are any items made of metal (such as a TV or aquarium) move them out of the way so the router signal isn't blocked.

 - Unplug other electronics that may be interfering with your connection.

-- Most Ring devices are designed to function with a 2.4GHz Wi-Fi signal for the best range.
-Other devices can operate using a 5GHz signal.
-Try switching any devices that can manage it over to the 5GHz signal.
+- Most Ring devices are designed to function with a 2.4 GHz wifi signal for the best range.
+Other devices can operate using a 5 GHz signal.
+Try switching to a 5 GHz signal if your device is compatible.